Follow Us On:

 It had the following salient features:-

-- It was in written form and had the information about the state institutions and their mutual relations.
+- It was in written form and had information about the state institutions and their mutual relations.

-- The constitution was president friendly; making amendments was easy only if supported and endorsed by the president or it was a very lengthy and difficult job.
+- The constitution was president-friendly; making amendments was easy only if supported and endorsed by the president or it was a very lengthy and difficult job.
 For making any amendment, the 2/3rd majority of the assembly had to pass the bill and then had to send it to the president.
-If president did not take up any objection for thirty days, the amendment was considered valid.
+If the president did not take up any objection for thirty days, the amendment was considered valid.
 However, the president might disapprove or send back the resolution with certain alterations.
-In that case, it was needed to gain the consent of 3/4th majority of assembly.
+In that case, it was needed to gain the consent of the 3/4th majority of the assembly.
 The president had to give consent in ten days or had to propagate it for the opinion of Basic Democrats.
 In that case, the opinion of the B.D’S was considered final.

 - It was a unicameral system of government with only one house.
 The members of the National Assembly were elected by the basic democrats.

 - The judiciary was kept independent to the extent of theory.
 All the judges of the High courts had to be selected and appointed by the president with the advice of the chief justice.
-But president was not bound to the opinion or wishes of the Chief Justice.
+But the president was not bound to the opinion or wishes of the Chief Justice.